vanhoefm/fragattacks/research/README.md

 ## Testing for Vulnerabilities

+You can test devices by running the test tool as discussed in [interface modes](#interface-modes) and replacing `$COMMAND` with one of the commands in the table blow.

-Before testing for vulnerabilities we recommand to execute the first five commands in the table below.
+Before testing for vulnerabilities I recommend to execute the first four commands in the table below.
 The first command performs a normal ping and can be used to confirm that the test setup works.
-The second performs a fragmented ping, and the third can be used to determine how time- sensitive attacks against the device would be.

-The commands that test for vulnerabilities are grouped by their type along with a reference to the paper in which section the vulnerability is explained.
+The second tests sends the ping request as as two fragmented Wi-Fi frames.
+In case one of these tests is not working, follow the instructions in [network card injection test](#network-card-injection-test) to confirm your network card is properly injecting frames.
+The third and fourth tests verify basic defragmentation behaviour of a device and are further discussed below.

 |             Command              | Short description
 | -------------------------------- | ---------------------------------
+| <div align="center">*Sanity checks*</div>
 | `ping I,E`                       | Send a normal ping
 | `ping I,E,E`                     | Send a normal fragmented ping
+| <div align="center">*Basic defragmentation behaviour*</div>
 | `ping I,E,E --delay 5`           | Send a normal fragmented ping with a 5 second delay between fragments
 | `ping-frag-sep`                  | Send a normal fragmented ping with fragments separated by another frame
 | <div align="center">*A-MSDU attacks (Section 3)*</div>